LJPZebra/OLU/1P_Multicolor_System.md

 **Slow Scan Mode:**

 Even if you haven't installed the objective piezo scanner and the piezocrystal for moving the optical fiber, you can still perform volumetric recordings.
-Simply control the movement of the objective using the motorized stage of the scientifica scope, similar to a standard epifluorescence recording.
+Simply control the movement of the objective using the motorized stage of the Scientifica scope, similar to a standard epifluorescence recording.
 Since the light-sheet unit is attached to the same stage as the objective, it will move along with the objective, ensuring that the light-sheet always illuminates the focal plane.